papallas/or_tf/README.md

-This the `or_tf` plugin for OpenRAVE.
+This is the `or_tf` plugin for OpenRAVE.
 This plugin is listening to tf frames and update OpenRAVE Kinbodies in realtime.
 It can be used with any perception system that publishes tf to the ROS's tf topic.